hharryyf/codeforcepractice/README.md

 First 2400 dp.
 The trick is the 'period' should be as long as possible.
 Then, we should establish n prefix arrays and use KMP to solve find the period.
 Then, the dp transition is quite simple. https://vjudge.net/problem/CodeForces-825F

+770. Avoid Rainbow Cycles (diff=2400, Kruskal)
+This is a technical problem.
+Firstly, it is quite obvious that deletion is scary, we can use insertion instead.
+Reformulate the problem as what's the maximum number of edges we can preserve so that there's no rainbow cycle.
+We can construct the graph as follows, for each 1 to m create a vertex, for each 1 - n create a vertex, then v is in set i we connect i to v + m with cost -a[i] - b[v], then run the MST algorithm. https://codeforces.com/contest/1408/problem/E